 - Alipay receives the buyer’s confirmation, and sends the money to the seller.

 You may be wondering what if the buyer is the evil one, and doesn’t confirm the receipt?
 Taobao and Alipay do have a solution.
-They track the No. of the express delivery to monitor the status of the product and if the buyer takes no actions in 7 days, or 14 days in some cases, the product will be automatically confirmed by the system and the money will be sent to the seller’s Alipay account.
+They track the No. of the express delivery to monitor the status of the product, and if the buyer takes no actions in 7 days, or 14 days in some cases, counting since the status of the product becomes “signed and received”, the product will be automatically confirmed by the system and the money will be sent to the seller’s Alipay account.

 If you don’t have a valid ID card or business certificate issued by the Chinese government, getting an Alipay account is a little harder.
 You need to upload a digital copy of your passport to verify your own identity, an entry permit, a Chinese bank account, and a native Chinese guarantor that needs to provide his/her own ID card number to verify his/her own identity.